 - peginterferon beta-1a (Plegridy)

-Talk to your doctor to learn more about these medications.
+Talk with your doctor to learn more about these medications.

 Treatment with DMTs can cause side effects, which in some cases are serious.